Track mileage automatically

 What does a good grey fleet policy include?

-• The third pillar is the journey itself.
-A strong policy helps employees pause and consider whether a personal vehicle is the right option in the first place.
-Encouraging conscious travel decisions can reduce costs, risk, and emissions, but only if expectations are clear and easy to apply in real situations.
+The journey A strong policy helps employees pause and consider whether a personal vehicle is the right option in the first place.

 How to implement a grey fleet policy (and make it stick)

 Creating a policy is one thing.
-Embedding it into everyday operations is another.
+Implementing it into everyday operations is another.

 Successful organisations make expectations visible.
 The policy forms part of onboarding, is referenced in internal systems, and is easy to access.
 It does not disappear into folders that no one revisits.

-Finally, they review their approach regularly.
+Finally, they regularly review their approach.
 As teams grow and travel patterns change, your fleet setup and internal processes may need to evolve.
 Reviewing mileage data, vehicle mix, and ownership responsibilities at least annually ensures your policy continues to reflect reality rather than assumptions.

 How to enforce the policy without creating admin overhead